 was created by the International Center for Business Ethics at the University of Kansas School of Business.
 The intent of the blog is to allow an open forum for respectful conversation about ethical issues in business.

 Society for Human Resource Management (SHRM)

-The KU SHRM chapter is dedicated to providing students with valuable HR as well as managerial exposure and experiences.
-The chapter provides a mentoring program and job shadowing opportunities where students are paired with local HR professionals and can network in a one-on-one setting.
-As well as having bi-weekly meetings, KU SHRM also competes in the yearly State of Kansas HR Games, has active HR professionals teach members about the HR profession, and keeps our members updated on job and internship postings, most of which are targeted to students!
-There are no requirements to join, all majors welcome.
+The KU SHRM chapter is dedicated to providing students with valuable HR and managerial exposure and experiences.
+In addition to monthly meetings, the chapter provides a mentoring program and job shadowing opportunities as students are paired with local HR professionals, enabling students to network in a one-on-one setting.
+Likewise, active HR professionals teach members about the HR profession, and keep club members updated on job and internship postings, most of which are targeted to students.
+The KU SHRM club may also compete in the annual HR games held regionally during the spring semester.
+There are no requirements to join, and all majors within and outside the School of Business are welcome.

 Business School Rep:

 The School of Business SCM Club is a group open to all students interested in the pioneering field of Supply Chain Management, as well as those interested in knowing more about it.
 Our mission is to complement the SCM major by promoting a better understanding of the field among students through guest speakers, education about the varying and changing aspects of the field, facility tours and insights into how SCM is applied in various businesses.
 In addition, the SCM Club functions as a point of contact between the students, professional organizations and employers in the Supply Chain Management field.